General Cobra Information

 How long will COBRA continuation coverage last?

-When loss of coverage due to end of employment or a reduction in hours of employment, coverage generally may be continued for up to a total of 18 months.
-When loss of coverage due to an employee's death, divorce or legal separation, the employee's becoming entitled to Medicare benefits, or a dependent child ceasing to be a dependent under the terms of the plan, coverage may be continued for up to a total of 36 months.
+When loss of coverage is due to end of employment or a reduction in hours of employment, coverage generally may be continued for up to a total of 18 months.
+When loss of coverage is due to an employee's death, divorce or legal separation, the employee's becoming entitled to Medicare benefits, or a dependent child ceasing to be a dependent under the terms of the plan, coverage may be continued for up to a total of 36 months.
 When the Qualifying Event is the end of employment or reduction of the employee's hours of employment, and the employee became entitled to Medicare benefits less than 18 months before the Qualifying Event, COBRA continuation coverage for the Qualified Beneficiaries other than the employee lasts until 36 months after the date of Medicare entitlement.
 Your notice will show the maximum period of continuation coverage available to the individuals listed on your Election Form.

 Continuation coverage will be terminated before the end of the maximum period if: